Black Candy Prize Wheel Custom Wedge Examples

 You can use colour to emphasize certain wedges.

-Here, by 'halving' all but the purple paper wedges, with cut black paper, you effectively create 20 wedges instead of 12.
+Here, by 'halving' all but the purple paper wedges, you effectively create 20 wedges instead of 12.
 This example also means that the 4 big wedges have 1 chance in 8 to be won.
-(While the others offer a chance of 1 in 16.
-You may like to have a cheaper/lesser prize in the big ones, being more likely to be won more often.)
+While the others offer a chance of 1 in 16.
+You may like to have a cheaper/lesser prize in the big wedges, being more likely to be won more often.)

 Here we have changed the odds some more.